ting11222001/SelfieApp/README.md

 # Selfie-App
 this is a selfie app built with node.js and Express. </br>
-You can check this demo on both laptop and mobile.
-Demo: https://selfie-app-by-nodejs.herokuapp.com/

 ## What's inside
 This is a selfie app built with Node.js and Express.
 It is to showcase a "full stack" development adding server-side programming with node.js and Express.